essentinal/opencode-windsurf-auth/README.md

 bun add opencode-windsurf-auth@beta
 ```

-## OpenCode Configuration
+## Opencode Configuration

-Add the following to your OpenCode config (typically `~/.config/opencode/config.json`).
+Add the following to your Opencode config (typically `~/.config/opencode/config.json`).
 The plugin starts a local proxy server on port 42100 (falls back to a random free port and updates `chat.params` automatically).
 The full model list with variants is in `opencode_config_example.json`; thinking vs non-thinking are separate models, while variants are only for performance tiers (low/high/xhigh/etc.).

 ```json
 {